wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/content.md

 ##### Functional Post-Game Ending

 Adds a fully functional post-game world that reflects the consequences of player choices & ending.

-#### Installation:

-- Main File - Functional Post Game Ending
-  - You will be prompted with a FOMOD installer; select **only the Tale of Two Wastelands Patch**.
+Select **only the Tale of Two Wastelands Patch** in the FOMOD installer.

 ### [The Living Desert](https://www.nexusmods.com/newvegas/mods/64623)